saschwafel/csv_reader/README.md

 Module to read and write CSVs using the Python CSV library

 # =================================
-So I got tired of writing a CSV function in every script I was working on, so I wrote a Python module that is portable and can be imported into anything.
+I got tired of writing a CSV function in every script I was working on, so I wrote a Python module that is portable and can be imported into anything.
 It’s attached here.

 To use: